qaul/qaul.net/docs/qaul/tooling/circleci.md

 ### Build libqaul binaries
 This task builds the library binaries to all platforms and creates a new Github release, where you can download them.

-To trigger such a task, one must create an annotated tag starting with "v" followed by the new [SemVer](https://semver.org) and ending with the "-rust" suffix.
+To trigger such a task, one must create an annotated tag starting with "v" followed by the new [SemVer](https://semver.org).

 !> You should use the version described in `rust/libqaul/Cargo.toml` as the release version, and update it accordingly.
 Any diversion between the git tag's version and that of Cargo.toml **will fail** the pipeline.

 #### Platform-specific release pipelines
-Optionally, you may add another suffix, describing the platform you'd like to build and release for.
+Optionally, you may add a suffix describing the platform you'd like to build and release for.
 This is specially useful when a pipeline fails for a single platform.
 In that case, you may push a hotfix for the desired platform and tag a platform-specific release.